And, incidentally, I called it a year ago

 And lo it came to pass.
 Michael Gove is the new Minister for Housing, Communities and Local Government (he also has cross-cutting responsibility for the levelling-up agenda and the Union).

 Never mind the other moves of the day, this is by far the most important appointment of the whole reshuffle.
-Nothing matters more to the future of our county — or indeed the long-term survival of the Conservative Party — than solving the housing crisis.
+Nothing matters more to the future of our country — or indeed the long-term survival of the Conservative Party — than solving the housing crisis.

 If there’s one minister capable of changing the whole course of government policy on this issue, it’s Gove.